brianchuchua/technical-reading-notes/books/architecture/designing-data-intensive-applications.md

 - _Scaling-up_ vs _scaling-out_, vertical vs horizontal.
 Horizontal is also known as _shared-nothing_ architecture.
   - Vertical is often simpler but expensive.
 Hybrid approaches are best.
-  - Some systems are _elastic_, others needs to be scaled manually.
+  - Some systems are _elastic_ and autoscale while others needs to be scaled manually.
 - Databases tend to prefer to scale up.

 ### Maintainability